gib (GIB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 gib Historical Price

-According to the latest data gathered on gib live price page, the current price of gib is 0USD.
-The circulating supply of gib(GIB) is 999.34M GIB , giving it a market capitalization of $16.81K.
+According to the latest data gathered on gib live price page, the current price of gib is 0.00001659USD.
+The circulating supply of gib(GIB) is 999.34M GIB , giving it a market capitalization of $16.58K.

 The gib Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GIB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.